 - Beginner: They might not have enough experience to give a proper answer.
 Their answers could range from technical aspects such as code editing and server administration or content creation.

 - Intermediate: An intermediate SEO will probably respond with things that they don’t quite have the experience to solve themselves.
-Some common answers are problems with Content Management Systems or link building.
+Some common answers are problems with Content Management Systems, Google Tag Manager administration, Google Ads account management or link building.

-- Blogs: SEOs must continuously read to stay up-to-date in this fast-paced industry.
-In 2013 alone, Google made over 2,000 changes to their ranking algorithms.
+- SEOs must continuously read to stay up-to-date in this fast-paced industry.
+Google makes around 2,000 changes to their ranking algorithms yearly.
 Some extremely informative SEO related sites are WebmasterWorld, Search Engine Land, Search Engine Watch, Moz, Search Engine Journal, and our own SEOMike blog.
 Extra points if the candidate answers that they read the Google Webmaster Blog because that is where Google announces new features and sometimes warns of upcoming algorithm changes.

-How familiar are you with Google Webmaster Tools and Analytics?
+How familiar are you with Google Search Console and Analytics?
 Bing Webmaster Tools?

-- Intermediate: In Google Analytics, expect them to be able to create custom dashboards, conversion goals, executive reports, examine traffic trends, identify weak content, and determine the site’s effectiveness on mobile devices.
-Expect a good knowledge of Google Webmaster Tools and the ability identify items which require attention.
+- Intermediate: In Google Analytics expect them to be able to create custom dashboards, conversion goals, executive reports, examine traffic trends, identify weak content, and determine the site’s effectiveness on mobile devices.
+Expect a good knowledge of Google Search Console and the ability identify items which require attention.
 Expect some familiarity with Bing Webmaster Tools, but don’t be surprised if they don’t use it.

 - Advanced: Expect intimate knowledge of Google Analytics, maybe even certification.
 An advanced SEO should be able to take deep dives into analytics and quickly compile a list of action items based on the data they see.
-Their knowledge of Google Webmaster Tools should be intimate, and they should at least have used Bing Webmaster Tools.
+Their knowledge of Google Search Console should be intimate, and they should at least have used Bing Webmaster Tools.